asadprodhan/How-to-connect-to-a-remote-Linux-computer-/README.md

 **III.
 Now, you have the IP address for your Linux machine- say, 10.65.37.96.
-Let’s ‘ssh’ to your Linux machine as follows**
+Let’s ‘ssh’ from your local computer (laptop/desktop) to your remote computer (Linux machine) as follows**

+- open a terminal in your local computer

+- run the following command

 ```